k-honore/k-honore/README.md

 He/Him

 # ⚡ Fun Fact
 I'm an avid learner and enjoy participating in hackathons and coding competitions.
-When I'm not coding, you can find me singing in the choir at the Anglican Church (EAR) or planning activities as the coordinator of my Rwanda family.
+When I'm not coding, you can find me singing in the choir at the Anglican Church (EAR) or planning activities as the coordinator of my Rwanda Shine family.